 The accommodation is perfect, it’s a newly opened ‘surf house’ rooms are dorm rooms with shared bathrooms.
 As well as the communal kitchen there are two chill out areas and a HUGE garden that even has a volleyball net.

-Budget for the week
+The budget for the week surfing

 Budget wise I hardly spent anything while I was here, it’s a small village and if you aren’t bothered about eating out there is a small supermarket and a fruit shop (my favorite shop).
 I think I probably spent about 50 euros in total on food and drink (this included a takeaway pizza I had the first night with the guys at the house and some pasta with chorizo I had at a restaurant when I was too hungry and tired to cook).

-Breakfast is included (make sure you try the toasted bread, olive oil, salt and tomato) and there is a communal kitchen you can cook in.
+Breakfast is included (make sure you try the toasted bread, olive oil, salt, and tomato) and there is a communal kitchen you can cook in.

 The days seemed to go by so fast although I did plan on doing some sight-seeing, in all honestly I was happy to just chill at the surf house.